DiogoCastroSilva/next-js-tutorials/next-events/README.md

 This is the seven project from the course [Next.js 15 & React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide) by [Maximilian Schwarzmüller](https://github.com/mschwarzmueller).
 In this project, we explore the traditional Pages Router approach in Next.js to build a dynamic Events application.
 The app will allow users to browse, filter, and view details of various events, demonstrating key concepts such as server-side rendering (SSR), static site generation (SSG), and dynamic routing in older versions of Next.js.

+It will also connect with Mongo DB to fetch and save comments.

 ## TODO

 List of exercices for this tutorial: